Amy Head is Head of Procurement at Pret A Manger.

 - Understanding how to fit Procurement to the business’s culture – adjusting the style and approach to Procurement rather than trying to fit a square peg in a round hole!

-- The ability to influence upwards to influence to company towards more strategic thinking in sourcing.
+- The ability to influence upwards to influence to the company towards more strategic thinking in sourcing.

 - Achieve balance – leave your ego at the door – compromise a good combination of the rights (price, quality, time and place) to serve the business.